-If you've got your laptop with you, this might be your best chance to catch up on any busywork that needs doing.
-Bonus: everyone else on your flight will think you're a sophisticated international jet-setting businessperson, right up until they notice that Netflix tab you've got open.
+If you have your laptop with you, this might be a good opportunity to catch up on any busywork that needs doing.
+Bonus: Everyone else on your flight will think you're a sophisticated jet-setting businessperson, right up until they notice that Netflix tab you have open.

 Simply not being horrible to the flight crew is a given, but you could always go one step further and make an active effort to be nice.
-(Giving out chocolates never hurts.)
-Not only will you up your chances of preferential treatment, but you'll be doing something lovely for the folks who look after you up there.
+Not only will you up your chances of preferential treatment, but you'll also be doing something lovely for the folks who look after you up there.

-It's important to acclimatize yourself to the time zone of wherever you're going.
-As soon as you get on the plane, change your watch to the local time of your destination and then alter your routine accordingly.
-This will be especially useful inside your scarf tent, which exists beyond the natural constraints of time.
+It's important to acclimatize yourself to the time zone of where you're heading.
+As soon as you get on the plane, change your watch to the local time of your destination, then alter your routine accordingly.

 That said, don't treat booze as a way to cope with your flight.
-You'll end up using those horrible bathrooms far more frequently, plus alcohol is dehydrating and will mess up your sleeping pattern.
-And that's to say nothing for the hangover.
+You'll end up using those tiny bathrooms far more frequently, plus alcohol is dehydrating and will mess up your sleep pattern.
 Keep it sensible.

-A lot of people dread it when their seatmate turns out to be chatty, but you're just as likely to be seated next to a genuinely interesting and friendly fellow traveler as you are anyone else.
+Many people dread sitting next to a chatty seatmate, but you're just as likely to be seated next to a genuinely interesting and friendly fellow traveler as you are anyone else.
 Don't bother anyone if it's not appropriate, but don't be afraid to strike up a conversation with your neighbor either.
-Long flights can get really boring.
+Long flights can get pretty boring.

-Small issues can feel like major injustices when you're stuck on a plane, but it'll all seem insignificant if you keep one thing in mind: once you're in the air, there's nothing to be done.
-You're on the plane until you get off.
-Close your eyes, take a breath, and come to terms with this truth, and suddenly the aircraft running out of alcohol won't seem like such a big problem.
+Small issues can feel like major injustices when you're stuck on a plane, but it'll all seem insignificant if you keep one thing in mind: Once you're in the air, there's nothing to be done.
+You're on the plane until it lands.
+Close your eyes, take a breath, and come to terms with this truth so you can arrive at your destination relaxed and ready to go.

 The flight isn't over just because you've disembarked.
-To fight jet lag, get as much daylight as you can, take a quick nap if you have to, and exercise at every opportunity.
+To fight jet lag, get as much daylight as you can, take a quick nap if you have to, hydrate, and exercise at every opportunity.
 Do all of that for a day or two and you'll be back to normal — just in time for the return trip.